Hide Pictures on Your iPhone

-Any picture you take or import from your PC or Mac immediately gets stored to your phone library.
-And anyone can see them there--which can become really embarrassing.
+Any picture you take or import from your PC or Mac immediately gets stored in your phone library.
+And anyone can see them there—which can become really embarrassing.
 Fortunately, there are some cool apps that hide pictures on your iPhone.

 The photo-hiding feature of SpyCalc seems to be inspired by a James Bond flick.
 This amazing gadget lets you hide pictures on your iPhone behind an innocent-looking calculator.
 The app works exactly like a normal calculator, but doubles as a secret safe, where you can type in a number combination to hide/unhide photos.

 The free version is ad-supported but has all features of the paid version, so there’s no need to buy the app unless you feel ads are a nuisance.
 With this app, you can take pictures directly and store them in the calculator app.